 Howell recommends packing coffee beans in hermetically sealed bags to prevent the evaporation of the aromatic oils that give it its unique aroma and flavor.
 Second, it prevents coffee from coming into contact with the jute bags, thus, preventing coffee from absorbing the foul odors caught in the bags.
 Finally, hermetically-sealed bag protects the beans against the exchange of air and moisture to stop infestation and fungal contamination.

 It was a losing battle until the coffee industry came to discover Ultra Hermetic™ liner bags.
 This simple innovation, which was initially developed in 2002, has helped protect both

 “In coffee growing areas prone to weather volatility, parchment storage in GrainPro® bags is critical to maintaining quality,” explained Caravela Coffee—an international coffee trader with offices in the US, UK, and Australia.

 Meanwhile, in Australia, Dominic Majdandzic of White Horse Coffee in Sydney went as far as saying that the GrainPro Bag is the greatest advancement in coffee.
 “These humble bags not only maintain the freshness and integrity of the coffee, but they also increase the longevity of coffee by up to four times,” revealed Dominic in his blog article.

 This innovation is also a good solution for the safe and chemical-free preservation of other staple food grains and seeds, and high-value commodities.
-These bags are widely used for rice from Southeast Asia, spices from India, maize from Africa, and cacao from the Latin Americas.
+These bags are widely used for rice from Southeast Asia, spices from India, maize from Africa, and cacao from Latin America.